Autonomous Vehicle Safety Isn’t Just Code and Mirrors—It’s Also a Policy Issue

 A future with driverless cars is like a utopia the world is speeding toward.
 To the hopeful masses, autonomous vehicles offer the possibility of moving more people efficiently and even reducing hazards brought on by human errors.
 But while the technology has been heralded as a revolution as significant as the horseless carriage, it also introduces logistics issues and new risk.
-What remains unclear is exactly how and when the dream of autonomous vehicles will be realized and what it will take to ensure safety.
+What remains unclear is exactly how and when the dream of autonomous vehicles will be realized and the ongoing concern about autonomous vehicle safety.

 Despite eagerness in densely populated states to roll out autonomous vehicles, a fatal crash in Arizona has slowed the momentum on testing self-driving cars.
 But without being able to test automated vehicles, how can progress be made?
 And when something goes wrong, who is to blame?

 When it comes to safety, “There’s a whole set of issues around the law in autonomous vehicles, and it includes liability, cybersecurity, and privacy,” says Anthony Foxx, secretary of transportation during the Obama administration.
 Addressing these issues before the technology becomes widespread is the responsibility of citizens, federal and state governments, and the auto industry.

 The Role Humans Will Play in Sharing the Road with Driverless Cars

 Most predict that mass-market vehicles offering some level of autonomy will become common over the next two decades.
 During his time as secretary of transportation, Foxx and his team anticipated a transition period with a mix of machine-directed and human-directed vehicles sharing the road.